 The Potter Valley Tribe is not exempt from paying property taxes on lands it holds in fee.
-The lands that are the subject of this LCCP will be held in fee by PVT and therefore PVT will pay property taxes on the property.
+The lands that are the subject of this LCCP will be held in fee by the Tribe and therefore the Tribe will pay property taxes on the property.